bitsy-lang/bitsy/docs/source/nettle/index.rst

 Whenever a wire statement has on its driver (the right-hand side).
 If the driver is a reference, this indicates the two terminals are part of the same net.

-Because a terminal can only appear as a target (the left hand side) of a `<=` statement once in a circuit, we can create a tree of which terminals drive which terminals.
+Because a terminal can only appear as a target (the left hand side) of a connect statement once in a circuit, we can create a tree of which terminals drive which terminals.
 The root of this tree is the driver of the net.
 Each net can be uniquely identified by its driver.